-As part of a project developed by the Department of Health, the MediSys Health Network—comprising of Jamaica and Flushing Hospitals— is one of only a few designated Transitional Care Units in New York State.
+As part of a project developed by the Department of Health, the MediSys Health Network—comprised of Jamaica and Flushing Hospitals— is one of only a few designated Transitional Care Units in New York State.

-The TCU is staffed by a team of board-certified physicians, nurses and dedicated allied health professionals who use a multidisciplinary team approach to meet the needs of their patients.
+The TCU is staffed by a team of Board Certified physicians, nurses and dedicated allied health professionals who use a multidisciplinary team approach to meet the needs of their patients.